 These types of defenses are often unfounded, but we do not ever advise trying to take them on by yourself.
 Product liability cases often involve large and powerful companies that have plenty of money lining their pockets.
 To level the playing field and make sure you are presented fairly, you’ll want an experienced lawyer on your side from the beginning.

-Talk to a Sandy Springs Product Liability Lawyer for Free Today
+Talk to a Sandy Springs Product Liability Attorney for Free Today

-At John Foy & Associates, we want you to have access to the best legal representation possible for your case.
+Sandy Springs product liability lawyers John Foy & Associates want you to have access to the best legal representation possible for your case.
 That’s why we bring more than 20 years of experience to the table, and we do not charge you unless we win you money.
-Plus, the consultation is always FREE, so there’s no risk in reaching out to us.
+Plus, the consultation is always free, so there’s no risk in reaching out to us.

-To schedule a FREE consultation and case evaluation today, call us at (404) 400-4000 or contact us online.
+To schedule a FREE consultation and case evaluation today, call us or contact us online.